-OPEC is an influential international organization centered around oil production that was established in Baghdad, Iraq in September 1960 and is headquartered in Vienna, Austria.
-Its founding countries include Saudi Arabia, Iraq, Iran, Kuwait, and Venezuela.
-The OPEC Members List includes:
+OPEC is an influential international organization centered around oil production that was established in Baghdad, Iraq in September 1960.
+Its building is headquartered in Vienna, Austria.
+The OPEC members list founding countries include Saudi Arabia, Iraq, Iran, Kuwait, and Venezuela.

 - Libya (1962)

 - Gabon (1975)